piaseckawiktoriaa/piaseckawiktoriaa/README.md

   A Java CLI application created to benchmark different collection types (`ArrayList`, `LinkedList`, `HashSet`, `TreeSet`) using generated primitive values and custom objects.
   Implemented with enums, interfaces, Stream API, custom data generators, automated tests, and CSV result export.

+* **Turtle Bridge Game**
+  A Java 2D Swing-based game where the player delivers packages across a bridge of turtles while avoiding obstacles such as falling fish.
+Implemented with object-oriented design, event-driven        gameplay, sprite-based animations, NPC interactions, collision handling, and a custom scoring system.

 ---